jbomhold3/ApexDesignsSLDocs/towncontrol/proster.md

 :::image type="content" source="../images/towncontrol/proster/edit.jpg" alt-text="Edit":::

 ## Editing a record.
-If you have the ability click the edit icon.
-You will notice if used the SRN number is disabled now and can not be changed.
+Users with the ability, click the edit icon.
+You will notice if used, the SRN number is disabled now and can not be changed.
 Make the required updates and hit submit.

 :::image type="content" source="../images/towncontrol/proster/edit.jpg" alt-text="Edit":::

 ## Deleting a record.
-If you have the ability click the trash icon to delete.
+Users with the ability, click the trash icon to delete.